 Memorial Needle Rijswijk

-This eye-catcher in the woods of Rijswijk was erected in memory of the Peace of Rijswijk.
-The memorial needle is placed on the spot where the stadholder palace Huis ter Nieuburg of Frederik Hendrik and Amalia van Solms used to be.
-In this palace, the Great Alliance peace treaty was signed on September 20, 1697.
-This ended the Nine Years' War between the Republic of the United Netherlands and the Kingdom of France.
-The buildings with moats and towers, once lavishly decorated by wife Amalia, were demolished in 1785.
-On the four sides of the obelisk are the arms of the countries that had signed the peace.
+This eye-catcher in the Rijswijk forests was erected in memory of the Peace of Rijswijk (1697).
+The memorial needle is placed on the spot where the stadholder's palace Huis ter Nieuburch of Amalia van Solms and Frederik Hendrik used to be.
+The peace treaty between the Grand Alliance and France was signed in this palace on 20 September 1697.
+This put an end to the Nine Years' War (1688-1697).
+The building with moats and towers, once lavishly decorated by Amalia, was demolished in 1785.
+The coats of arms of the countries that signed the peace can be seen on the four sides of the obelisk.

 Location